jtarrio/webrtlsdr/docs/highlevel.md

 #### Mode

-The "mode" consists of all the parameters that define the modulation schema used by the transmitter.
-These parameters are stored in a `Mode` object.

-You can set the mode with the `setMode()` method.
+You can set the mode used by the demodulator with the `setMode()` method.

 ```typescript
 demodulator.setMode(mode);